Technique

 Don’t: Preheat an Empty Pan

 Heating an empty ceramic pot or pan is a recipe for disaster: with nothing to absorb the heat, the pan can overheat quickly, potentially warping the metallic base and degrading the coating.
-Always make sure to add oil or food to the pan first—even a drizzle of olive oil is better than nothing.
-(But please, save the cooking spray for bakeware—it can degrade the coating of your pan.)
+Always make sure to add oil or food to the pan first—even a drizzle of olive oil is better than dry heating.
+(But please, save the cooking spray for bakeware—it can damage the coating of your pan.)

 Ready to Cook?